 Williams also became a solo singer.
 She released several gospel albums, which received nominations at the MOBO, Soul Train, and NAACP Image Awards.
 Her 2014 album, Journey to Freedom, included the Destiny's Child reunion track "Say Yes."
 Williams also starred on the reality show Fix My Choir.

-Birthplace: Rockford, Illinois, United States of Americasee more on Michelle Williams
+Birthplace: Rockford, Illinois, USAsee more on Michelle Williams

 Later, Roberson joined the cast of reality TV smash R&B Divas Atlanta.
 In June 2017, she dropped a solo EDM track entitled "Best Time of your Life," and announced the release of her autobiography, I Am LaTavia.